pnp/pnpassessment/docs/using-the-assessment-tool/setupauth.md

 Running the `Register-PnPAzureADApp` did not only create and configure the Azure AD application, it also did create a certificate for the application permission flow.
 This certificate has been added to the current user's certificate store, under the personal node.
 You can use `certmgr` on the command line to open up the local user's certificate store.

 > [!Note]
-> The certificate is also exported as PFX file on the file system, feel free to delete this exported file as it's easier to use the certificate from the certificate store.
+> The certificate is also exported as PFX file and cer file on the file system, feel free to delete these exported files as it's easier to use the certificate from the certificate store.

-When you now want to use the certificate for an assessment operation you need to set `--authmode` to `application` and tell the assessment tool which certificate to use via the certificate path parameter: `--certpath "My|CurrentUser|165CCE93E08FD3CD85B7B25D5E91C05B1D1E49FE"`.
-Next to that you also need to specify the Azure AD application to use via the `--applicationid` argument.
+When you now want to use the certificate for starting an assessment, you need to set `--authmode` to `application` and tell the Microsoft 365 Assessment tool which certificate to use via the certificate path parameter: `--certpath "My|CurrentUser|165CCE93E08FD3CD85B7B25D5E91C05B1D1E49FE"`.
+Next to that you also need to specify the Azure AD application to use via the `--applicationid` parameter.
 More details on how to configure authentication when starting an assessment can be found [here](assess-start.md#authentication-configuration).

 > [!Important]
-> Notice that the last part in the string is the certificate thumbprint to use.
+> Notice that the last part in the `--certpath` string is the certificate thumbprint to use.